-9.2.
+7.2.
 Acquisition Gate

 The Acquisition Gate controls the image data extraction from the on-board FIFO buffer.
-It discards the image data that doesn't need to be acquired and fed to the "Pixel Data Processing" on the next page.
+It discards the image data that doesn't need to be acquired and fed to the Image Pixel Data Processor.

 Area Scan Acquisition